lambdaclass/aleo_minimum_anti_collusion_infrastructure/docs/README.md

 #### Shared Library

-The shared library is a rust lib that contains all the necessary code in order to make th client and server communication possible with ease
+The shared library is a rust lib that contains all the necessary code in order to make the client and server communication possible with ease

+It also contains common modules to interact with the blockchain from the client or the server